DanChristy/practical-astronomy/README.md

 * Date of Easter
 * Julian Date -> Greenwich Date to Julian
-* Julian Date -> Julian to Greenwich Date. _(No Python test yet.
-I need to work out how to get the GreenwichDate C struct into Python.)_
+* Julian Date -> Julian to Greenwich Date.